V3nUM3440/Cryptography/RSA/ReadMe.txt

 ## Synopsis

-Assignment 2 of Fundamental Concepts of Cryptography ISEC2000
+Python implementation of RSA algorithm

 ## Contents

-ReadMe.txt ------------------- readme file for Assignment 2
+ReadMe.txt - readme file for RSA algo
-RSA.py ----------------------- File containing functions for the RSA encryption and decryption algorithm (refer to usage section)
+RSA.py ----- File containing functions for the RSA encryption and decryption algorithm (refer to usage section) Report.pdf - Report for details on RSA algo, among other things
-RSA-text.txt ----------------- File used to test the functionality of RSA.py Report_20027047.pdf ---------- Report for Assignment 2
-DeclarationOfOriginality.pdf - Declaration of originality

 ## Dependencies